not-a-lawyer/team_5_mobility/README.md

 ### Time and Emissions for intermodal routes

-See `python_logic.py` for functions to compute overall time, or emission.
+See `python_logic.py` for functions to compute overall time or emissions.

 Emissions are based on this report:
 ![](co2.png)